Cirkit Designer Logo

 How to Use the Component in a Circuit

-• Connect the DC OUT (+) terminal to the positive input of your load (e.g., microcontroller, sensor).
+• Connect the DC OUT + pin to the positive terminal of your load (e.g., microcontroller, sensor).

-• Connect the DC OUT (-) terminal to the ground of your load.
+• Connect the DC OUT - pin to the ground terminal of your load.

-• Once all connections are secure, plug the AC source into a power outlet.
+4. Power On: Once all connections are secure, turn on the AC mains supply.
 The converter will provide a stable 5V DC output.

 Important Considerations and Best Practices

-• Load Limit: Do not exceed the maximum output current of 1A to avoid damaging the converter.
+• Load Limit: Do not exceed the maximum output current of 1A to prevent overheating or damage.

-• Ventilation: Ensure adequate ventilation around the converter to prevent overheating.
+• Heat Dissipation: Ensure adequate ventilation around the converter to avoid overheating during operation.

-• Polarity: Double-check the polarity of the DC output connections to avoid damaging your electronic devices.
+• Polarity: Double-check the polarity of the DC output connections to prevent damage to connected devices.

-• Testing: Use a multimeter to verify the output voltage before connecting sensitive components.
+• Testing: Use a multimeter to verify the output voltage before connecting sensitive devices.

 Example: Using with an Arduino UNO

-The AC-DC Power Converter can be used to power an Arduino UNO.
+The AC-DC Power Converter can be used to power an Arduino UNO directly.
 Below is an example circuit and code:

 Circuit Connections

-• Connect the DC OUT (+) terminal to the Arduino's 5V pin.
+• Connect the DC OUT + pin of the converter to the 5V pin of the Arduino UNO.

-• Connect the DC OUT (-) terminal to the Arduino's GND pin.
+• Connect the DC OUT - pin of the converter to the GND pin of the Arduino UNO.

 // Example code to blink an LED using Arduino UNO powered by the AC-DC converter